National Association for Rational Sexual Offense Laws

-The National Association for Rational Sexual Offense Laws (NARSOL) is a national civil rights and justice reform organization headquartered in Raleigh, North Carolina with operations based in Albuquerque, New Mexico and with affiliated organizations, advocates, and contacts in the vast majority of states.
-NARSOL and its affiliates are part of the growing movement to reform sexual offense laws in the United States.
-NARSOL asserts that while sex offender registries in the United States were originally well-intentioned and for the most heinous and dangerous sex offenders only, their reach has exponentially widened to include petty offenses such as teen sexting and consensual relations between young people.
+The National Association for Rational Sexual Offense Laws (NARSOL) is an organization headquartered in Raleigh, North Carolina with operations based in Albuquerque, New Mexico and with affiliated organizations, advocates, and contacts in the vast majority of states.
+NARSOL and its affiliates are part of a movement to reform sexual offense laws in the United States.
 NARSOL has generated media attention by arranging national conferences in multiple cities including Boston, Albuquerque, Los Angeles Dallas, Atlanta, Cleveland, Houston, and Raleigh, and by being involved in numerous lawsuits challenging the constitutionality of sex offender registration and notification laws.

-Purpose
+Positions

 While NARSOL believes that offenders should be held accountable in court of law, it criticizes current sex offender registry laws in the United States.
 NARSOL asserts that current sex offender laws are not based on scientific evidence.
-These claims are supported by scientific research, and professional organizations such as Association for the Treatment of Sexual Abusers have presented similar critiques.
+Organizations such as Association for the Treatment of Sexual Abusers have presented similar critiques.

+NARSOL asserts that while sex offender registries in the United States were originally well-intentioned and only meant for the most dangerous sex offenders, their reach has widened over time to include other offenses such as teen sexting and consensual relations between young people.
+Among other assertions, they also argue that sex offender registry requirements are unconstitutional when they are extended beyond an individual's sentence.

 Support Assistance

 NARSOL is an advocacy organization, not a support organization.
 Additionally, NARSOL is not a legal organization and is unable to provide legal advice or help with individual legal cases or issues.
 NARSOL encourages the development of Fearless Groups, which are dynamic self-sustaining support groups.

-NARSOL is publishes a newsletter called the Digest.
+NARSOL publishes a newsletter called the Digest.

 NARSOL also has a number of other online resources such as "NARSOL in Action" which is a YouTube Podcast series with updates about national litigation, and "Resources" which is an online reference site for legal counsel, news and events, educational resources, employment resources, financial resources and other support groups.